Midhurst Rother College Curriculum Statement

-We draw on Michael Young’s distinction between ‘the knowledge of the powerful’ and ‘powerful knowledge’: “Powerful knowledge ensures that people are not trapped by the limits of their experiences.”
-Yet we also want all pupils to be able to see themselves in our curriculum.
+We also want all pupils to be able to see themselves in our curriculum.
 Our recent review into the Diversity and Inclusion of our curriculum included a commitment to this dual function of curriculum: that all pupils see themselves in our curriculum, and our curriculum takes all pupils beyond their immediate experience.
-This, and the other guiding principles for our curriculum, are stated here:
+Our curriculum, encapsulating students’ whole learning experience during time in school, is underpinned by the MRC principles of “Achievement, Respect and Happiness” and by the United Learning Curriculum principles of “Entitlement, Coherence, Mastery, Adaptability, Representation and Education with character.”

 - Entitlement: All pupils have the right to learn what is in the United Learning curriculum, and schools have a duty to ensure that all pupils are taught the whole of it.